 - 1. Looked after children or previously looked after children (see note b.). - 2.
 Catholic children with a brother or sister (see note f.) at the school at the time of admission, resident in the parishes of Ashtead, Leatherhead, Fetcham and Effingham, Cobham (see note h.).
 The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.) and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal - 3.
 Catholic children with a brother or sister (see note f.) at the school at the time of admission, who are not resident in the parishes of Ashtead, Leatherhead, Fetcham and Effingham, Cobham (see note h.).

-The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.) and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal

-- 4. Catholic children without a brother or sister (see note f.) at the school at the time of admission, resident in the parishes of Ashtead, Leatherhead, Fetcham and Effingham, Cobham (see note h.).
+The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.) and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal. - 4.
+Catholic children without a brother or sister (see note f.) at the school at the time of admission, resident in the parishes of Ashtead, Leatherhead, Fetcham and Effingham, Cobham (see note h.).
 The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.) and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal - 5.
 Catholic children without a brother or sister (see note f.) at the school at the time of admission, who are not resident in the parishes of Ashtead, Leatherhead, Fetcham and Effingham, Cobham (see note h.).

-The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.) and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal

-- 6. Other Catholic children (see note c). - 7.
+The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.) and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal. - 6.
+Other Catholic children (see note c) i.e. those whose application do not have their priest's signature with the parish stamp or seal on the Supplementary Information Form. - 7.
 Catechumens, Candidates for Reception into the Church and children who are members of an Orthodox Church (see note d. & e.).